titaneric/trafficModel/README.md

 The intersection may "eat" the car for unknown reason.

 The curve turning of the car will off the trajectory when the curve is on the intersection and then zooming.

+Car moving trajectory problem when zooming.
 # Outlook
 Will adjust the kernel of the trafficModel and add the signal control in the future.